18 Best Usability Testing Tools in 2024: Comparison Guide

 Dovetail helps you make sense out of your customer interviews.

-• Set up meetings with your customers
+• Set up meetings with your customers, and transcribe the recordings

 • Discover patterns with powerful analysis features